django-blog-zinnia/cmsplugin-zinnia/README.rst

 0.6
 ---

-- Compatibility with DJango-CMS 3.0
+- Compatibility with Django-CMS 3.0

 0.5.1
 -----